hansklav/Fractals-in-Oberon-07/Spirals/README.md

 The grooves of a gramophone record and the turns of a rolled ribbon are examples of Archimedean spirals.
 The modules ArchiSpiral0.Mod and ArchiSpiral.Mod are based on ARCHI.BAS.
 <br><br>
-The [evolvent or involute of a circle](https://proofwiki.org/wiki/Parametric_Equation_of_Involute_of_Circle)<nbsp></nbsp>(Dutch: 'wikkellijn, afwikkelkromme') is another kind of spiral.
+Another kind of spiral is the [evolvent or involute of a circle](https://proofwiki.org/wiki/Parametric_Equation_of_Involute_of_Circle) <nbsp></nbsp>(Dutch: 'wikkellijn, afwikkelkromme').
 It can be constructed by the end of an unwinding string wound around a cilinder.
 See WIKKEL.BAS and Evolvent.Mod.

 The most abundant spiral in nature is the [growth spiral or logarithmic spiral](https://en.wikipedia.org/wiki/Logarithmic_spiral), in which the logarithm of the radius <span style="font-family:monospace">r</span> changes linearly with the arc <span style="font-family:monospace">φ</span>: